shipsing/podman-desktop/website/tutorial/index.md

 4. **Status bar**: Provides the following capabilities:

-   - Set your kubernetes context
+   - Set your Kubernetes context
    - Share your feedback
    - Troubleshoot your container connections and view logs
    - View notifications and additional help resources